pkenil96/ShoppingHub/DesignDocument.md

     1) Send notifications to subscribers when Product becomes available
     2) Send notifications to users when OrderStatus changes

+Other Features
+    1. Buyer: Every information except the id should be encrypted
+    2.

+Implementation Details

 ***ENUMS***

 ```enum OrderStatus {